 Help4Addiction

-Alcohol use disorder is characterised by a lack of control over alcohol use and can include alcohol addiction, alcohol dependency, and alcohol abuse disorder.
+Alcohol Use Disorder (AUD) is a recognised medical condition defined by an inability to control drinking.
+It can include alcohol addiction, alcohol dependency, and alcohol abuse disorder.

 Frequently shortened to AUD, alcohol use disorders can vary in severity – ranging from mild to moderate to severe.
 Alcohol dependence is the more severe form of AUD.